aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ...
 ```

-To remove nodes from the group is similar to adding them, try:
+Removing nodes from the group is similar to adding them, try:

 ```{code-block} console
 $ verdi group remove-nodes -G my_group 74